phuongwj/my-notes/ccp-module/day-1.md

 => Containers give you tiny, efficient app environments inside that computer

 - Virtual Machine running multiple containers
-- **Docker Deamon** is the name of the software layer that lets you run multiple containers
+- **Docker Daemon** is the name of the software layer that lets you run multiple containers
 - You can maximize the utilize of the available capacity which is more cost-effective
 - Your containers share the same underlying OS so containers are more efficient than multiple VMs
 - Multiple apps can run side by side without being limited to the same OS requirements and will not cause conflicts during resource sharing